kubeadapt/kubeadapt-k8s-pulse/CONTRIBUTING.md

 └─────────────────────────────────────────┘
 ```

 **Key insight**: You ARE doing real local development!
 Docker is just a transparent Linux kernel provider for the parts that need it.
-This is not a workaround—it's how industry-standard eBPF projects like [NetObserv](https://github.com/netobserv/netobserv-ebpf-agent) do it too.
+This is not a workaround—it's the industry standard approach for cross-platform eBPF development.

 ***REMOVED******REMOVED******REMOVED*** Why Docker?
 (The Real Answer)